The probabilistic world: Probabilistic time

 No detailed information about the behavior of the overall probability distribution for occupation numbers $n(m')$ at sites $m' \neq m$ is needed.
 This is an enormous reduction of the probabilistic information needed for a description of the expectation values of local observables.

-For local observables we can define extended equivalence classes, for which each equivalence class at a given $m$ comprises all local observables at $m$.
+We will later discuss more general local observables, cf. sect. \ref{sec:observables_and_operators}.
+For these more general local observables we can define extended equivalence classes, for which each equivalence class at a given $m$ comprises all local observables at $m$.
 This equivalence class includes the local basis observables or variables at the given $m$.
 Nevertheless, the order relation for time is not defined for arbitrary observables of the system.
 As an example we may consider two correlation functions $n(1)\, n(4)$ and $n(2)\, n(3)$.
 There is no well-defined relation ``before'' or ``after'' for this pair of observables.
 In short, the time $m$ or $t$ orders all local observables which only depend on occupation numbers at a single site $m$, while ``non-equal time'' correlation functions or observables which involve occupation numbers at different sites are, in general, not ordered.

 Our definition of time as an ordering of observables does not yet address the issue of the arrow of time.
 Indeed, at the present stage the ordering of equivalence classes can be done with ascending or descending $m$.
-We will turn much later to the emergence of an arrow of time as a property of a family of solutions of field equations.
-We also have not dealt yet with the observed ``uniqueness of time'' for many physical situations.
+We will turn much later to the emergence of an arrow of time as an attractor property of a family of solutions of field equations~\cite{VARG}.
+We also have not dealt yet with the notion of clocks and the observed ``uniqueness of time'' for many physical situations.
 For the moment, one can imagine many different orderings of the variables.
-We will address this issue in sect. \ref{sec:physical_time}.
+We will address this issue of ``physical time'' in sect. \ref{sec:properties_of_physical_time}.